eiffelcsy/spm-proj/DEPARTMENT_HIERARCHY_IMPLEMENTATION.md

   - Sales Manager staff
   - Account Managers staff

-**Scenario 2: Finance Manager Views Reports**
+**Scenario 2: Finance Manager Views and Edits Tasks**
-- Can see reports for:
+- Can see tasks assigned to:
   - Finance Managers
   - Finance Executive
 - Cannot see Finance Director tasks (upward restriction)
+- **Can edit and delete** any tasks they can view (manager privilege)

 **Scenario 3: Developer Views Dashboard**
 - Can only see tasks assigned to Developers
 - Cannot see Support Team tasks (sibling restriction)
+- Can only edit/delete tasks they are personally assigned to (regular staff restriction)

 ## Database Requirements